ChemeketaCS/csweb/content/assignments/cs290/current/02/_index.md

 certainly need to add new HTML or modify what you did in assignment 1 in order to do this assignment.

-CSS rules should use classes and IDs to target elements in a logical and consistent fashion.
-Your classes and IDs should all have meaningful names.
-Any interesting "block" of HTML should have either a class and/or ID so it can be targetted.
+CSS rules should use target elements in a logical and consistent fashion.
+Add classes and IDs to your existing HTML where needed to identify elements.
+Use element selectors (p, h1, etc...) only for truly generic styling.
+If you are doing something special to an element that you would not want to do to all elements of that type (even if there is only one of them on your page), use an id or class for the rule.

 For one part of this assignment, you will need to describe what you did in a PDF you will submit to elearn.
 Use google docs or Word to make a document and then save it as a PDF to submit.